 State and federal laws exempt certain property from being liquidated in a bankruptcy proceeding and allow the debtor to retain possession.
-Most debtors can keep their clothing, pets, jewelry, furniture, appliances, electronics, health aids, tools of the trade worth up to \$2000, money in bank accounts, and their retirement accounts.
-Most debtors also have a "wildcard" exemption that they can use to protect any property, or group of property, that they would otherwise lose.
+Most debtors can keep their clothing, pets, jewelry, books, electronicics, furnhshing, and appliances worth up to \$5,000.
+For tools of the trade can exempt up to \$2,000.
+Most debtors also have a "wildcard" exemption up to \$5,000 that they can use to protect any property, or group of property, they would otherwise lose if they have not maxed out their homestead exemption (below).
+N.C.G.S § 1C-1601